adevsh/miso/README.md

 - Cloudflare Tunnel is reachable at `miso-atlantis.adevsh.com`
 - `make validate` passes
 - Atlantis repo-side and server-side config files are present
-- Atlantis apply succeeds against the demo `null_resource`
+- Atlantis plans and applies successfully against the demo `null_resource`
+- Atlantis auto-merges the PR after a successful apply when the token has sufficient GitHub permissions

 Still to finish:

-- fuller end-to-end apply verification in PR comments
 - GitHub Actions CI workflow
 - richer README polish such as badges and screenshots